Ahnaf-Reaz/AI-Chatbot-Ranran-Chatbot/README.md

 - Gradio – for the web-based UI
 - pywebview – for the native desktop window
 - pygame – for audio playback
-- Web Speech API – for microphone input in the browser

 ---